 Mr. Finn served as the Chief Executive Officer of Asset Management Finance Corporation from 2009 to March 2013 and as its Chairman from 2008 to March 2013.
 From 2004 to 2008, Mr. Finn was Chairman and Head of Alternative Investments at Credit Suisse Group.
 Mr. Finn has held many positions within Credit Suisse and its predecessor firms, including President of Credit Suisse First Boston (CSFB), President of Investment Banking, Co-President of Institutional Securities, Chief Executive Officer of Credit Suisse USA and a member of the Office of the Chairman of CSFB.
 He was also a member of the Executive Board of Credit Suisse.
 Mr. Finn served as principal and partner of private equity firm Clayton, Dubilier & Rice from 1997 to 2002.
-Mr. Finn currently serves as Chairman of Tunbridge Partners LLC, and a director of The Soctts Miracle Gro Company, and WaveGuide Corporation.
+Mr. Finn currently serves as Chairman of Tunbridge Partners LLC, and a director of The Scotts Miracle Gro Company, and WaveGuide Corporation.
 Since 2016 he has served on the board of the Company and Owl Rock Capital Corporation II.
-Since 2018 he has served on the board of Owl Rock Technology Finance Corp.
 Mr. Finn received a B.S. in Economics from The Wharton School, University of Pennsylvania.